thanos-io/thanos/docs/components/store.md

                                  memory.
       --store.grpc.series-sample-limit=0
                                  Maximum amount of samples returned via a single Series call.
+The Series call fails if this limit is exceeded.
 0 means no limit.
+NOTE: For efficiency the limit is internally implemented
+                                 as 'chunks limit' considering each chunk
-NOTE: For efficiency we take 120 as the number of samples in chunk (it cannot be bigger than that), so the actual number of samples might be lower, even though the maximum could be hit.
+                                 contains 120 samples (it's the max number of samples each chunk can contain), so the actual number of samples might be lower, even though the maximum could be hit.
       --store.grpc.series-max-concurrency=20
                                  Maximum number of concurrent Series calls.
       --objstore.config-file=<file-path>